SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We add a feature to toggle the completed state of a todo item.
+- We add an autofocus when editing a todo item, this eliminates need to double click on text.
 -

 ### Refrences :